hirosystems/docs/docs/clarinet/guides/clarinet-integrate.md

 Devnet refers to an environment where you perform development tasks, including creating smart contracts and other assets.
 Use this space during the development phase of your work whenever possible.

-## Working with clarinet integrate
+## Working with clarinet devnet start

 Setting up and configuring your own devnet can be time-consuming.
-Clarinet Integrate speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network even when offline.
+Clarinet Devnet Start speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network even when offline.

 ## References

-For a more detailed discussion on how to use Clarinet Integrate, please see the following resources:
+For a more detailed discussion on how to use Clarinet Devnet Start, please see the following resources:

 - [Meet 4 New Features in Clarinet](https://www.hiro.so/blog/meet-4-new-features-in-clarinet) blog post.